 It is vital that parents and carers are actively involved in their children's learning.
-Maths Inspire Workshops take place twice a year for each class.
+Maths Inspire Workshops take place at least twice a year for each class.
 During these workshops, parents have an opportunity to work with their children on fun, purposeful maths activities that can be extended into the home.
-Each workshop is planned and delivered by the class teacher in collaboration with the maths leaders, who keep an overview of workshops across the school.
-There is also considerable support offered to parents via the Maths Academy and the school website In addition, we provide a range of homework clubs, maths homework help, regular maths input on newsletters and personal contact with the maths leader for support.
+Each workshop is planned and delivered by their children's teacher in collaboration with the maths leader.
+There is also considerable support offered to parents via the Maths Academy and the school website In addition, we provide a range of homework clubs, maths homework help, regular maths newsletters and personal contact with the maths leader for support.